pepegar/courses-and-presentations/slides-md/hardware.md

 # Plan for this session

 >- Learn a bit about hardware
->- Try the VS Code editor
+>- Try the Spyder editor

 # CPU